javascript-tutorial/en.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 The value of `this` in `User.staticMethod()` call is the class constructor `User` itself (the "object before dot" rule).

-Usually, static methods are used to implement functions that belong to the class, but not to any particular object of it.
+Usually, static methods are used to implement functions that belong to the class as a whole, but not to any particular object of it.

 For instance, we have `Article` objects and need a function to compare them.

-A natural solution would be to add `Article.compare` method, like this:
+A natural solution would be to add `Article.compare` static method:

 ```js run
 class Article {